Basic Math (video game): Reception

 Basic Math was reviewed in Video magazine as part of a general review of the Atari VCS.
 The reviewer described the gameplay as very basic mathematics and that the controls of the game were more complicated than the game itself.
 David H. Ahl of Creative Computing also commented that a number keypad would be more suitable for the game, while enjoying the musical tune when a correct answer was given.

 From retrospective reviews, Howard J. Blumenthal dismissed the game as "hardly an electronic wonder" in The Complete Guide to Electronic Games (1981), summarizing it as a very basic set of flash cards for elementary school children.
 A reviewer from TV Gamer in 1983 said it was "an early game, now showing its age," concluding that the educational game Math Gran Prix (1982) was better.
 Author and video game enthusiast Ken Uston listed the game as among his least favorite from Atari in 1983.

 Skyler Miller's review in AllGame said that while Basic Math might be a good way for children to practice arithmetic, it was ultimately a low quality game due to its poor graphics and how complicated it was to adjust the different gameplay modes.
 Brett Weiss, in his book Classic Home Video Games 1972-1984, also spoke negatively about the graphics, as well as a lack of a two-player mode, while finding the music jingle and timed challenges to be highlights.
-Bunch, in his book Atari Archive: Vol.1 1977-1978, wrote that the game never taught the players how to reach a correct answer, which limited it as an educational tool, and that it would not be fun for either children or adults.
+Kevin Bunch, in his 2023 book Atari Archive: Vol.1 1977-1978, wrote that the game never taught the players how to reach a correct answer, which limited it as an educational tool, and that it would not be fun for either children or adults.